kharezmi/self-developing/README.md

 #goodNight

-- - - - There was a significant break on my studying SAT; - - - -
+- - - - There was a significant break on my studying SAT - - - -

 Day - 56.🔥
 - Task: Mock on Khan Academy and practise as well.